Serving North Dakota, Minnesota and Eastern Montana1-800-784-3219

-This wood floor in a Thief River Falls home is sinking by 1/2".
+This wood floor in a Stillwater home is sinking by 1/2".
 It's located over a crawl space.

 Sinking floors can lead to a variety of other issues, including jamming doors and drywall cracks.